SB-1967

 Plain Language

-AI tools are categorically prohibited from denying, delaying, or modifying health care services based in whole or in part on medical necessity.
-All medical necessity determinations must be made by a licensed physician or a licensed health care professional who is competent to evaluate the specific clinical issues at hand.
-That professional must review and consider the requesting provider's recommendation, the enrollee's medical or clinical history, and individual circumstances.
-This is a complete prohibition on AI-driven adverse medical necessity determinations — not a human-in-the-loop requirement, but an outright bar on the AI making the determination at all.
+AI tools are categorically prohibited from denying, delaying, or modifying health care services based on medical necessity — whether in whole or in part.
+All medical necessity determinations must be made exclusively by a licensed physician or a licensed health care professional who is competent in the specific clinical issues involved.
+That human reviewer must consider the requesting provider's recommendation, the enrollee's medical and clinical history, and individual circumstances.
+This is a complete prohibition on AI-driven adverse determinations, not merely a human-in-the-loop requirement.

 Statutory Text